 Markets.com Trading Products

-Markets.com offers customers trading in CFDs on seven different classes of assets:
+Markets.com offers customers trading in CFDs on eight different classes of assets:

 Markets.com traders have access to markets in 2,000 shares from 12 major markets.
 Some of the most popular shares available include: